Welcome to West Valley College Transfer Center

 - Identify your GE pattern (IGETC or CSU GE)

-- For UC and CSU transfers, visit assist.org to see which courses are required for your major
+- For UC and CSU transfers, visit Assist to see which courses are required for your major

-- Research the colleges and universities to which you are considering transferring
+- Research the colleges and universities you are considering transferring to

 - Create an educational plan with a counselor

-- Visit the Calendar tab on the Transfer Center’s website to learn about transfer events on campus, including:
+- Visit the Calendar tab on our website to learn about transfer events on campus, including:

 - Transfer workshops